 For these introduction quizzes, we'll warm up with some questions on cards and dice, and then dive into analyzing two games that have been in real casinos.

-If you draw four cards at random from the five shown above, what is the probability all four cards are aces?
+If you draw four cards at random (without replacement) from the five shown above, what is the probability all four cards are aces?

 If you draw 2 cards from a shuffled standard 52-card deck, what is the probability they are the same suit?